marcdubois71450/web-discord-message/README.md

 # web-discord-message

-During this project we will create a website from zero, at the end on the site it will be possible to send a message on discord.
+During this project we will create a website from scratch, at the end on the site it will be possible to send a message on discord.
 Available on the internet with a domain name in https!

 # Create a free domain name on freenom.com.